-- 4. On all outgoing parcels there shall be charged and paid the rates of postage following, that is to say:- - On every parcel not exceeding three pounds in weight, three shillings and ninepence. - On every parcel exceeding three pounds and not exceeding seven pounds in weight, four shillings and twopence. - On every parcel exceeding seven pounds and not exceeding eleven pounds in weight, four shillings and sevenpence.
+4. On all outgoing parcels there shall be charged and paid the rates of postage following, that is to say:-

+On every parcel not exceeding three pounds in weight, one shilling and tenpence.

+On every parcel exceeding three pounds and not exceeding seven pounds in weight, three shillings and sixpence.

+On every parcel exceeding seven pounds and not exceeding eleven pounds in weight, five shillings and twopence.